Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 How do I know if I have gum disease?

-Many people don't know, because early and moderate periodontitis often doesn't cause pain.
+Many people do not know, because early and moderate periodontitis often does not cause pain.
 A dental exam that includes periodontal charting (measuring pocket depths around each tooth) is the definitive way to assess gum health.
-If your gums bleed regularly when you brush or floss, that's a sign worth having evaluated.
+If your gums bleed regularly when you brush or floss, that is a sign worth having evaluated.

 Can gum disease be reversed?

 Early-stage gum disease (gingivitis) can be fully reversed with professional cleaning and improved home care.
-More advanced periodontitis can be managed and stabilized, but the bone loss that's already occurred typically doesn't regenerate without surgical intervention.
+More advanced periodontitis can be managed and stabilized, but the bone loss that has already occurred typically does not regenerate without surgical intervention.
 The goal of treatment is to stop progression and maintain stability long-term.